kiffit/Jobsearch_Web_Scraper/Design/Statement_of_Work.md

   - Develop a Python terminal-based interface where users can input job search criteria and retrieve relevant job postings.
   - Allow users to enter search parameters (job title, location, keywords) using command-line prompts.
   - Display job search results in a structured format for easy reading and analysis.
-  - Provide an option to export job listings as CSV or JSON files for future reference.
+  - Job listings will automatically be saved to a csv file format for ease of access.

 - **Data Extraction & Automation**
   - Implement a web scraper that efficiently extracts job listings from multiple websites.